 Thousands of students across the country joined several schools in various weather conditions to celebrate Safe Routes to School Annual Walk and Bike to School Day.
 For more than 20 years, International Walk and Bike to School Day have helped students stay safe while they travel to and from school.

-The Torrance Police Department, located south of Los Angeles, posted on its social media images of its team members walking with students on Wednesday, in order to ensure a safety culture.
+The Torrance Police Department, located southwest of Los Angeles, posted on its social media images of its team members walking with students on Wednesday, in order to ensure a safety culture.

 Many other school districts and local law enforcement promoted the day on social media.
 Schools celebrated the day with pep rallies, assemblies with the school band and local officials coming out in support.